-Another trend that our strong sense of competition Index has identified, the rise among domestic banks, which fostered innovation.
-Competing for such a small population of users, financial institutions had to constantly launch in Texas, in Virginia, in North new products, driving forward digital banking, and encouraging the growth of fintechs through regular hackathons and incubation.
+Another trend that our strong sense of competition fostered innovation.
+Competing for such a small population of users, financial institutions had to constantly launch digital banking, and encouraging the growth of fintechs through regular hackathons and incubation.

 Second, and most importantly, a willingness to seek foreign markets.